Tezz: Plot

 Aakash calls Raina and tells him that the bomb was not connected to the wheels and the train will not explode if stopped.
-Raina stops the train, and everyone disembarks safely.
+Raina stops the train and everyone disembarks safely.
 Nikita, who is helping Khanna now, goes to the train station and sees Aakash and the news that the bomb threat was a hoax.
-Khanna pursues her and demands her to tell him where Aakash is, so that he can catch him.
-Nikita convinces to Khanna that it was not Aakash that she saw.
-Khanna refuses to believe her lies and convinces to her that Aakash is a bomber and this is the only time she can save the passengers.
+Khanna pursues her and demands she tell him where Aakash is so that he can catch him.
+Nikita convinces Khanna that it was not Aakash that she saw.
+Khanna refuses to believe her lies and convinces her that Aakash is a bomber and this is the only time she can save the passengers.
 She tells him that he is lying to her again because the bomb in the train was a rumor and everyone is safe.
 Khanna tells her that she is actually helping a criminal, but she doesn't believe him because so many people's lives have been ruined by that law.
 She lets Aakash go, but Khanna finds out as Aakash's son calls him Daddy.
-Nikita tries to convince Khanna that it's not Aakash, but Khanna refuses to listen to her and chases him, and they fight.
-Aakash please to Khanna to let him go and explains why he took such drastic actions.
-Realizing that Aakash was a victim of deportation and wants to just be with his family again at peace, Khanna stays silent (hinting he will let him leave scot free).
+Nikita tries to convince Khanna that it's not Aakash, but Khanna, knowing that she is lying, refuses to listen to her and chases him, and they fight.
+Aakash tells Khanna to let him go and explains why he took such drastic actions.
+Realizing that Aakash was a victim of deportation and wants to just be with his family again at peace, Khanna stays silent (hinting he will let him leave scot-free).
 However, the police arrive; after seeing that Aakash had a gun, they shoot him.

 In the end, Nikita receives a letter Aakash had written.
-It stated that the money (which Aakash asked for defusing the bomb) was in Aakash's bank locker.
+It stated that the money (which Aakash asked for to defuse the bomb) was in Aakash's bank locker.
 He also states that she should give half the money to Megha's brother and Adil's mother.
 He asks her to tell his son that what he did was to get justice.
-Finally, Aakash tells Nikita that if they ever meet in the next life, the end of their love story would be much better and bids her goodbye.
+Finally, Aakash tells Nikita that if they ever meet in the next life, the end of their love story will be much better and bids her goodbye.